Counselling & Supervision Qualifications

 Confidentiality, Safety, Trust

 When you're thinking about having therapy, it can be hard to know how to choose someone to work with.
 Qualifications, experience and accreditations play a part in helping you to choose, but it's also important that you meet with a therapist so that you can get a 'feel' for how you may work together.
+I offer a combination of many years' experience, a high level of qualification and training, and a personal, non-judgmental approach to therapy.

 My specific counselling and psychotherapy qualifications include: